mitmedialab/SAR-opal-base/README.md

 back sound or animations.
 If set to false, no toucan will be present.

 ## SAR Opal messages

+The topics listed here are the default names of the topics subscribed and published to.
+You can change these defaults in the config file.

 The game subscribes to the ROS topic "opal\_tablet\_command" to receive messages of type